Hou-dev/Vyos-Config/README.md

 My quick VyOS firewall configuration using command line Files should be place into /opt/vyatta/etc/config/

-This is my working config which is complete with port forwarding, custom dns server, and IPV6 support using the command line firewall OS called VyOS.
+This is my working config which is complete with port forwarding, cake qos, custom dns server, and IPV6 support using the command line firewall OS called VyOS.

 ## config.boot
 ```